Weight Calculator

 When should I use the Weight Calculator?

 Use it when your task matches one of these common needs: Calculate force in newtons from mass and gravity.
 Compare Earth and Moon gravity examples.
-It works best when you already know the values, dates, units, or settings the page asks for.
+It works best when you already know the measurements, amounts, units, or options the page asks for.

 What is the Weight Calculator doing with my inputs?

 In plain language: The calculator uses weight force = mass x gravity.
+It multiplies kilograms by m/s2 to get newtons, then converts newtons to pounds-force for comparison.
 Standard Earth gravity is about 9.80665 m/s2.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+The examples on the page are there so you can compare your inputs with a worked example before copying the answer.

 What should I double-check before trusting the answer?

 In everyday speech weight and mass are often mixed.
-This tool separates mass from weight force and should not replace safety-rated load calculations.
-Also check that you used the right unit, date, scale, or mode because small input changes can change the result.
+This physics tool is not a BMI, ideal weight, height-weight, age-weight, or safety-rated load calculator.
+Also check the unit, scale, mode, and result limit because small input changes can change the answer.

 Does the site save what I enter?